-The Palestinian Women’s Rights in the West Bank program is a volunteer initiative which provides international visitors with the opportunity to visit Palestine and gain exclusive insight into women’s rights in the West Bank.
-Located in the vibrant city of Hebron, participants in the volunteer project will be provided with many opportunities to meet Palestinian women, visit women’s rights organisations and engage in educational and cultural activities during their time with us.
+The Palestinian Women’s Rights in the West Bank program is a volunteer initiative that allows international visitors to visit Palestine and gain exclusive insight into women’s rights in the West Bank.
+Located in the vibrant city of Hebron, the project provides participants with many opportunities to meet Palestinian women, visit women’s rights organizations, and engage in educational and cultural activities.

-Aimed at educating international participants about the current power dynamics of women in Palestinian society, you will get involved with volunteering with Palestinian women by promoting their rights and empowering them in all spheres of life including the family, the workplace and in politics, all whilst ensuring they are safe from violence, exploitation and discrimination.
+Aimed at educating international participants about the current power dynamics of women in Palestinian society, you will get involved with volunteering with Palestinian women by promoting their rights and empowering them in all spheres of life, including the family, the workplace, and politics, all whilst ensuring they are safe from violence, exploitation, and discrimination.

 Current Women’s Rights Situation in Palestine

-In general, there is a great need for women’s advocacy organisations and female empowerment programs in the West Bank and Palestine, as women in Palestinian society often face oppression on two fronts: from the patriarchal hierarchies in their own society, and by Israeli forces where the mistreatment of female detainees is often gender-based.
+In general, there is a great need for women’s advocacy organizations and female empowerment programs in the West Bank and Palestine, as women in Palestinian society often face oppression on two fronts: from the patriarchal hierarchies in their society and by Israeli forces where the mistreatment of female detainees is usually gender-based.

-The oppression from Israeli forces is particularly frequent in Hebron because part of the city is under full Israeli military control and Palestinians in these areas must pass through checkpoints where they are regularly subjected to violence and harassment.
+The oppression from Israeli forces is widespread in Hebron because part of the city is under complete Israeli military control, and Palestinians in these areas must pass through checkpoints where they are regularly subjected to violence and harassment.
 Furthermore, as a result of the ongoing occupation, Palestinian women often lack access to adequate health services that they require in many areas of Palestine.
-On top of that, the Covid-19 Pandemic has exacerbated issues that Palestinian women face.
+On top of that, the COVID-19 pandemic has exacerbated issues that Palestinian women face.

 Palestinian Women: Breadwinners and Homemakers

-As a result of the occupation, an unfortunate yet common reality for Palestinian youth and men is imprisonment.
-Consequently, this often necessitates that the female members of the family (wives, sisters, daughters, etc.) are required to be responsible for running the household, making decisions and supporting themselves and their families financially.
+As a result of the occupation, an unfortunate yet common reality for Palestinian men and male youth is imprisonment.
+According to a former prime Minister of Palestine, 40% of the male population has had to serve in prison at least once in their lifetime since 1967.
+This percentage is increasing.
+Consequently, this often necessitates that the female members of the family (wives, sisters, daughters, etc.) are responsible for running the household, making decisions, and supporting themselves and their families financially.

-This is another reason why it is of vital importance to educate and empower women, so that they may have the tools and resources to manage these responsibilities and take their place in society.
+This is another reason why educating and empowering women is vital so they may have the tools and resources to manage these responsibilities and run society.

-There are a number of areas where the rights of Palestinian women need to be advocated for, with a key focal point being equality and protection in the home as, according to a 2011 survey by the Palestinian Central Bureau of Statistics, “35 percent of married women in Gaza had been exposed to physical violence by their husband within the past year.”
+There are several areas where the rights of Palestinian women need to be advocated for, with a key focal point being equality and protection in the home as, according to a 2011 survey by the Palestinian Central Bureau of Statistics, “35 percent of married women in Gaza had been exposed to physical violence by their husband within the past year.”
 More recently, data from 2019 finds that 58.2% of women (15-64 years) in Palestine who are currently married or were ever married were exposed to violence by their husbands “at least once” and that the most common type of violence is psychological violence.
 Additionally, women and girls with disabilities are at a greater risk of violence and face extra challenges.
+Conflict communities have higher rates of domestic violence due to psychological trauma sustained from war.

 Role of Women in Palestinian society

 Yet, there are many areas in which the role of women in Palestinian society is very progressive, especially in comparison to many neighboring Arab states and other Middle Eastern countries.
 For example, Palestine has one of the highest literacy rates in the world.
-Additionally, the education of women is highly valued across Palestine, with many going on to further their studies at universities and become successful in the fields of law, politics, academia, business, arts, sports and so forth.
+Additionally, women’s education is highly valued across Palestine, with many going on to further their studies at universities and become successful in law, politics, academia, business, arts, sports, etc.

-Whilst you are here, you will meet some of these local women, learn more about their way of life, the obstacles they have had and currently face and the achievements they have made despite any hardships.
+Whilst you are here, you will meet some of these local women and learn more about their way of life, their obstacles, and their achievements despite any hardships.

 Who Can Participate?